NayanD-py/RNAseq_nonmodel/README.md

 ### De Novo Assembly using `Trinity`

 Our main goal here is to quantify gene expression in each of our samples.
 Because we used the illumina platform to do our sequencing, our read lengths (and fragment sizes) are much shorter than the average transcript.
-So to identify which reads were derived from which genes, tally them up, and thus measure gene expression, the typical approach is to map the short reads back to a reference (either genome or transcriptome).
-Because we're working with a non-model organism, neither of those things are available, so here we'll assemble a transcriptome _de novo_.
+To identify which reads were derived from which genes, tally them up, and thus measure gene expression, the typical approach is to map the short reads back to a reference (either genome or transcriptome).
+Because we're working with a non-model organism, neither of those things are available.
+So here we'll assemble a transcriptome _de novo_.
 For a detailed review of genome assembly see [Simpson and Pop (2015)](https://www.annualreviews.org/doi/10.1146/annurev-genom-090314-050032).

 To create a single reference transcriptome for all six samples, we'll first assemble each sample separately, pool all the resulting transcripts, cluster them into groups that hopefully represent single genes, and finally select a single "best" representative transcript for each gene.

 To do the assemblies we'll use the software [`Trinity`](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
 Assembly requires a great deal of memory (RAM) and can take few days if the read set is large.
 The script to run `Trinity` is in the `03_Assembly` directory.
 You can run it from that directory by entering `sbatch trinity.sh` from the command line.
 Following is the command that we use to assemble each individual.
+Each of these assemblies will take between 6 and 15 hours.

 ```bash
 SAM=K21